Sheridan, Illinois: Demographics

-There are many fun and interesting events throughout the year to enjoy small town living in Sheridan.
-The Robert W Rowe library hosts many events to draw the community together including many clubs that residents with similar interests can enjoy.
-There is a parade and fireworks to celebrate Independence Day.
-In August there is the Lawn Tractor Poker Run.
-There is a Christmas Walk in December.
-The Fox River flows lazily through the village is very scenic and fun offering canoeing, fishing and swimming, with a local canoe rental service allowing people to enter the river in Sheridan and flow down to Wedron.

-Norway, Illinois

-The community of Norway which sits to the south of Sheridan at the intersection of IL Rte 71 and County Highway 3.
-Due to the community's status as an unincorporated community in the State of Illinois, the community does not have a local government, fire district, school district, or local policing or postal services.
-Most of the services are provided by Sheridan, while the school district, (CUSD #2) serves the area, and the Serena Fire Protection District covers the community and has a small station located in Norway.
-Postal addresses are designated in Norway as either being Sheridan or Serena, since both communities have postal service, and both communities are no more than six miles away.

-Law and government
+Government

 Townships

 The Village of Sheridan resides within two townships, Mission Township and Northville Township.
 The main area of town resides within Mission Township, while the periphery area of town extends to Northville Township in the north and west.

 Education

 The village is covered by Community Unit School District #2, which is based out of neighboring Serena.
 The school district was formed by the combination of Sheridan, Serena, and Harding Schools.
 Currently, Serena High School is the only high school in the district, while there are three elementary schools in the three communities of the district.
 Serena High School is in the Little Ten Conference of the IHSA Athletic Program.
 Sheridan had a high school until 1939, when Sheridan High School was closed to combine with Serena and Harding.
 Sheridan High School was a member of the Little Ten Conference between 1930 until the formation of District 2.
 Serena has been a member of the Conference since 1939.